Bloomfield-FA21-CAT328/Guides-VersionControl/README.md

 # Guides: Version Control

-Updated for Spring 2017!
+Last updated for Spring 2017.
 Here are some useful tips for this class and other classes as well.

 ## Version Control